Write down our toll-free telephone number if you want to be a part of the program.

 Exactly.

-We need to tear up all our all of our imports.
+We need to tariff all of our imports.

-But uh, all kidding aside, I'm gonna tell you something that's very important, and that is yeah, what there are a lot of people leaving California because they cannot stand the leftist government out there.
+But all kidding aside, I'm going to tell you something that's very important, and that is, yeah, there are a lot of people leaving California because they cannot stand the leftist government out there.

 What some people don't know, and that is there's actually a large number of people leaving Texas and moving to California.